Â

 Let’s illuminate!
 Open the lesson plan to explore instructions and historical inspiration.

 In this hands-on project, students will create their own Illuminated Initial inspired by medieval manuscripts.
-They’ll begin by sketching their initial with bold outlines, and filling it with decorative flourishes, vines, and medieval motifs.
-Students will then use paint, metallic accents, or colored pencils to bring their letter to life.
+They’ll begin by sketching their initial and filling it with decorative flourishes, vines, florals, and scrollwork.
+Students will then use markers or colored pencils, along with metallic accents to bring their illuminated initials to life.
 This project encourages attention to detail, creativity, and an appreciation for art as storytelling.

 ROSE WINDOWS